Mark Thabo Weinberg

+Mark Weinberg in the foyer of Community House, below Right2Know's national office, in Salt River, Cape Town.

 Mark Thabo Weinberg (5 January 1974 – 28 January 2025) was a South African socialist activist best known for his role in the creation and success of the Right2Know Campaign ("R2K").
 He was the son of Sheila Weinberg, and grandson of Eli and Violet Weinberg, all prominent anti-apartheid activists.
 The family's contribution to the struggle for justice has been honoured by the naming of a park in Johannesburg, and by the family home being declared a provincial heritage site.
 At the time of his death, Weinberg was General Secretary of Yetu Infotech Collective, as well as serving on boards of civil society organisations such as AIDC and Cape Town TV.

 Childhood and youth

 Weinberg grew up as the only child of a solo parent who suffered repression and harassment, as did her parents (who were exiled from 1976 and 1977 respectively) and her associates.
 Besides witnessing his mother's personal struggles (e.g. to be able to visit his exiled grandmother after his grandfather's death), he witnessed her involvement in key moments in the anti-apartheid struggle such as the 1983 launch of the United Democratic Front and the 1985 trial of Mosiuoa Lekota and Popo Molefe.
 However, in his late teens came the first breakthroughs in the struggle against apartheid such as the 1991 release of Nelson Mandela and the unbanning of the African National Congress, and at a personal level, the return of his grandmother from exile.
 In 1994 his mother was elected a member of the Provincial Legislature of Gauteng where she served for 10 years.